 The RIT PA Program, currently culminating with a Bachelor of Science (B.S.) degree, is transitioning to a graduate (BS/MS) program.
 As the program is currently delivered, the pre-professional phase (years 1 & 2) involve courses in basic sciences, mathematics, and the liberal arts.
 The professional phase (years 3, 4, 5) is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) and encompasses 30 months.
 Students participate in the program during the summer between these last two years.
-The professional phase includes 9 months of clinical course work and 12 months of clinical rotations.
+The professional phase includes 18 months of clinical course work and 12 months of clinical rotations.
 The required rotations are in Inpatient Medicine, Family Medicine, Orthopedics, Emergency Medicine, OB/GYN, Pediatrics, General Surgery, Geriatrics, Psychiatry, and one elective rotation.

 The five-year graduate BS/MS degree program curricula will be include new coursework, which include expanding the current professional phase; 3rd year to encompass the 3rd and 4th years of didactic medical education.
 The final (5th) year will culminate with clinical rotations.
 Qualified transfer students are accepted, on a space available basis, into the program.
 Prior health care and/or shadowing of PAs is highly encouraged.